-Gorilla Glue vs Super Glue vs Krazy Glue: Which is Better in 2022?
+Gorilla Glue vs Super Glue vs Krazy Glue: 2023 Comparison

 When you break out the extra-strong adhesive, you know you mean business.
 Whatever you’re gluing, you don’t want it to move.
-You shouldn’t trust this to just any adhesive; you need the absolute best.
-And, that’s precisely what this article is here to help you figure out.
+You shouldn’t trust this to just any adhesive; you need the absolute best, and that’s precisely what this article is here to help determine.
 Which super adhesive is best for making things stay put?

-In this article, we’ll have a look at Gorilla Glue vs Super Glue vs Krazy Glue.
-We will dive deep into each product and let you know which one performs best for most home DIY jobs and simple fixes.
+In this article, we’ll look at Gorilla Glue vs Super Glue vs Krazy Glue.
+We’ll dive deep into each product and let you know which performs best for most home DIY jobs and simple fixes.

-Gorilla Glue can stick to pretty much anything.
-It can bind to smooth surfaces well, which cannot be said for most other adhesives.
-Because of this, it is a must-have if you’re repairing glass or anything of that sort.
+Gorilla Glue can stick to almost anything.
+It can bind to smooth surfaces well, which is not true for most other adhesives.
+It is a must-have if you’re repairing glass or anything of that sort.

 Gorilla Glue is very strong.
-It will stick to just about anything and stay there.
+It binds to practically any material and stays put.
 You don’t have to worry about it not working or wearing down over an extended time.
-If you need something to stick and not move, Gorilla Glue is a great option.
+If you need a permanent repair, Gorilla Glue is a great option.

 - GEL FORMULA: No run control gel formula that is great for use on vertical surfaces